Blog

 • Custom design vs template.
 A unique design built around your brand costs more than a configured template — and is worth it when your brand and credibility matter.

 • Content.
 Someone has to write the words, take the photos and structure the message.
-If you provide polished content, it's cheaper; if it needs creating, that's part of the cost.
+Provide polished content and it's cheaper; if it needs creating, that's part of the cost.

 Don't forget the ongoing costs